Principles of the procurement procedure

 The Bundesvergabegesetz makes a distinction between the upper and lower threshold range.
 While the upper threshold range essentially reflects the regulations of the procurement directives of the European Union, the lower threshold range could be more flexibly structured.
 That means, for instance, that the contracting entity has more scope in the selection of the procurement procedure in the lower threshold range and shorter deadlines are to be met.
 The total value excluding turnover tax which the contracting entity is expected to pay serves as the basis for calculating the threshold value.
 In terms of figures, the threshold values depend on the contracting entity and the type of contract.

-The threshold values are adjusted every two years to the corresponding values of the Government Procurement Agreement (GPA) and are therefore subject to certain fluctuations (the last adjustment was made on 1 January 2018).
-The relevant threshold values are announced by the Federal Ministry of Justice in the Federal Law Gazette (cf. most recently the threshold values since 1 January 2018, BGBl.
-II No 411/2017).
+The threshold values are adjusted every two years to the corresponding values of the Government Procurement Agreement (GPA) and are therefore subject to certain fluctuations.
+The relevant threshold values are announced by the Federal Ministry of Justice in the Federal Law Gazette (cf. most recently the threshold values since 7 February 2023, BGBl.
+II No 34/2923).

 Public construction contracts with an order value of at least 5,548,000 Euro have been subject to the regulations of the upper threshold range since 1 January 2018.